Supply Chain Exception Command Center · System of Action

 Execute

-Executes the approved mitigation — updates ERP, notifies stakeholders, logs every action taken.
+Executes the approved mitigation — updates ERP, confirms with carriers, notifies stakeholders, logs every action taken.

 06